-You can also call the Pennsylvania Free Quitline at 1-800-784-8669 (Spanish-speaking 1-855-DEJELO-YA [335-3569]), download the CDC's free QuitGuide mobile app, or the American Lung Association free app.
+You can also call the Pennsylvania Free Quitline at 1-800-784-8669 (Spanish speakers 1-855-DEJELO-YA [335-3569]), download the free QuitGuide mobile app from Smokefree.gov.
 Smokers who try to quit using support and self-help advice are almost twice as likely to succeed compared to those who try to quit on their own.
 If you have trouble quitting smoking, call the Quitline or use the app for advice and support to help kick your tobacco addiction.
 You can also sign up online for personal coaching now.

 - Can increasing physical activity decrease smoking urges?